-We are certified in mold remediation and basement waterproofing.
-We’ll work with you to make sure you get the service you need, by assessing the problem and making an honest and accurate recommendation
+Our company is certified in mold remediation and basement waterproofing.
+We’ll work with you to make sure you get the service you need, by assessing the problem and making an honest and accurate recommendation.

 What is Basement Waterproofing?